 - How to Start Using Health Care, English (PDF) and Spanish (PDF)

 - How to Make Appointments, English (PDF) and Spanish (PDF)

 - Where To Go for Care When You're Sick, English (PDF) and Spanish (PDF)

-If you are getting health care benefits, DHS will not call you seeking personal or financial information.
+If you are getting health care benefits, the Wisconsin Department of Health Services (DHS) will not call or text you seeking personal or financial information.
 If you are getting FoodShare benefits, your agency will call you to complete a FoodShare interview and may ask you to verify certain information to ensure they are talking with the correct person.
-If you are unsure of who you are talking to, hang up, and call your agency or Member Services at 1-800-362-3002.
+If you are unsure of who you are talking to, hang up, and call your agency or ForwardHealth Member Services at 800-362-3002.

 The Federal Trade Commission (FTC), the nation's consumer protection agency, advises consumers not to give out personal or financial information to people you do not know through phone calls, text messages, emails, or knocks on your door.
 Scam artists want your information to commit identity theft, charge your existing credit cards, debit your checking account, open a new credit card, checking, or savings account, write fraudulent checks, or take out loans in your name.

 In addition, you should only use the ACCESS website to apply for and manage your benefits and the MyACCESS mobile app to manage benefits.
 If you are getting FoodShare benefits, you can view information about your FoodShare account using the ebtEDGE mobile app.

 DHS has published an access monitoring plan to evaluate access to health care for individuals who receive health care coverage through Wisconsin’s fee-for-service Medicaid program.